 First, you can extend the data manipulation and machine learning capabilities of ML Studio by writing custom R scripts.
 Although ML Studio includes a wide variety of modules for preparing and analyzing data, it cannot match the capabilities of a mature language like R. Therefore, the service was designed to allow you to introduce your own custom R scripts in cases where the provided modules do not meet your needs.

 To leverage this capability, drag and drop an "Execute R Script" module into your experiment.
 Then use the code editor in the "Properties" pane to write a new R script or paste an existing script.
 Within the script, you can reference external R packages.
-You can use the script to manipulate data or to train complex ML models that are not part of the standard ML Studio model library.
+You can use the script to manipulate data or to train complex ML models that are not part of the standard Azure Machine Learning studio model library.

-For a thorough introduction on using R within ML Studio experiments, check out the "Quickstart tutorial for the R programming language for Azure Machine Learning."
+For a thorough introduction on using R within ML Studio experiments, check out the "Quickstart tutorial for the R programming language for Azure Machine Learning studio."

 Create, manage, and deploy experiments from your local R environment

-The other way that you can use R with ML Studio is to use the
+The other way that you can use R with Azure Machine Learning studio is to use the

 AzureML package to